AlessandroMinali/rye/views/tutorial.md

      if !@matched || @res.empty?
        @res.status = 404
      end
-Since we matched will keep the default value of the status code which is `200`.
+Since we matched, we'll keep the default value of the status code which is `200`.
 And lastly we signal to rack that we are done and send it the 3 element array it is expecting (conveniently already assemble since we used **Rack::Response**).
 The `return` exits `:_call` and then the original `:call` finishes as well completing rack's execution of our app.
 It takes the value returned and generates the webpage.

 The user now sees `Hello, World!` in their browser window.
 Amazing right?